percona/proxysql-admin-tool/README.md

   * proxysql_node_monitor : will check cluster node membership, and re-configure ProxySQL if cluster membership changes occur
   * proxysql_galera_checker : will check desynced nodes, and temporarily deactivate them

-  It will also add three new users into Percona XtraDB Cluster with USAGE privilege.
-One is for monitoring cluster nodes through ProxySQL, and remaining two users(read and write users) for connecting to PXC node via ProxySQL console.
+  It will also add two new users into Percona XtraDB Cluster with USAGE privilege.
+One is for monitoring cluster nodes through ProxySQL, and another is for connecting to PXC node via ProxySQL console.

   PS : Please make sure to use super user credentials from PXC to setup to create default users.